 The last tab is where you can track vehicle mileage and expenses associated with this work order.
-The first thing to notice is that the label on the tab might be printed in green.
-This is the indication that a mileage record or expense has been added to the work order.
-If the tab is a normal color, there are no expenses attached.
+The first thing to notice is that the text on the tab might be green, indicating that a mileage record or expense has been added to the work order.
+If the tab is a standard color, there are no expenses attached.

 Mileage is documented in the Autos module, so you’ll have to click the blue Go To Autos button to enter the mileage.

-Any mileage that has been tracked will display in the Mileage Records section.
+Any mileage that has been tracked will be displayed in the Mileage Records section.
 Mileage is listed here when the work order is chosen as a start or end location and will display

 - Trip Time – how long did it take to get from point A to point B